ohemaag/raven-zmk/README.md

 When 3D printing the case and plate, I would recommend 100% infill or as close to 100% as possible to ensure the best acoustics.
 Lower infill = a more hollow sound.

 ### Optional Case Silicon Pour
 A great way to improve acoustics of this or any board is a silicon pour.
 With some simple 2 part silicone, that you can get from somewhere like Amazon, you can pour a thin layer of silicone at the bottom of the case.
 The holes in the bottom of the care are designed to hold the silicone layer better when fully cured.
+This is not required for ensuring the pcb doesn't slide in the case; the rubber bumbers are more than enough.

+A total of 16 grams of liquid silicone in **each** case creates about a 1 mm layer at the bottom.
+That is 8 grams of each part if using a 2 part mizing silicone like I did.
+I wouldn't go over a 1-2 mm layer to make sure the board still easily be taking out of the case.

 ![silicone](./raven_images/raven_silicone.jpeg)